Snooze emails in Outlook and Apple Mail and become more productive

 That’s what Mailbutler is here for: to make sure tools like email remain useful, and don't become more of a hindrance than a help.
 One of the ways Mailbutler is helping you manage your inbox is with the Snooze feature for Outlook and Apple Mail.

-Snooze is a Mailbutler feature for Apple Mail and Outlook.
-It allows you to temporarily remove emails from the inbox until you're ready to respond.
+Mailbutler's Snooze for Outlook and Apple Mail allows you to temporarily remove emails from your inbox until you're ready to respond.

 Snooze emails to become more productive

-- Reply to short emails in the morning, and snooze longer replies for the afternoon.
+- Reply to short emails in the morning, and snooze longer replies until the afternoon.

 - Snooze emails to clear your inbox, then focus on the tasks that matter now.

-Using the Snooze button in this way can help relieve your stress about having a full inbox, and means you only receive a response to your reply when you're ready to deal with it.
+Using the Snooze button in this way can help relieve your stress about having a full inbox, meaning you only receive a response to your reply when you're ready to deal with it.
 This means you can focus on what matters and become even more productive!